 I’ve included a link to the map, but you can see the specific sections below.
 We were even told whales swim in these areas:

-8) Yes, you can see the northern lights at Gros Morne National Park, but you have to time it right.
+8) You can see the northern lights at Gros Morne National Park (but you have to time it right).

-Our trip took place in early September, and there are images on Google which show that Gros Morne does have northern lights, but apparently they happen closer to the winter there, and if you can time your trip to this park in October and up, then you have a good chance of seeing them.
+Our trip took place in early September, and there are images on Google which show that Gros Morne does have northern lights arund that time, but apparently they happen more frequently closer to the winter there, and if you can time your trip to this park in October and up, then you have a good chance of seeing them.

 Sadly in our case, we weren’t there at the right season and if you really want to have a strong chance of seeing these lights in this province, head further north to St. Anthony.